 Get into the holiday spirit with a light display

-Holiday events all over, and if you’re spending Thanksgiving in NJ, you can get a head start on all there is to do during this special time of year.
-Admire the lights and festive displays of one of the holiday light shows all over the state, putting the whole family in a merry mood.
+Holiday events are here, and if you’re spending Thanksgiving in NJ, you can get a head start on all there is to do during this special time of year.
+Admire the lights and festive displays of one of the holiday light shows near you, putting the whole family in a merry mood.
 And lights are on display when you board one of the Christmas train rides, where you can dress up in those holiday PJs for a festive-filled and merry ride on the Polar Express or with Santa and friends.

 Go over the river and through the woods (Delaware or Hudson)